-- 1. We have evaluated the Company's reserves data, contingent resources data and prospective resources data as at December 31, 2021.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2021, estimated using forecast prices and costs.
-The contingent resources data and prospective resources data are risked estimates of volume of contingent resources and prospective resources and related risked net present value of future net revenue as at December 31, 2021, estimated using forecast prices and costs. - 2.
-The reserves data, contingent resources data and prospective resources data are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the reserves data, contingent resources data and prospective resources data based on our evaluation. - 3.
+- 1. We have evaluated the Company's reserves data as at December 31, 2022.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2022, estimated using forecast prices and costs. - 2.
+The reserves data are the responsibility of the Company's management.
+Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
-Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data, contingent resources data and prospective resources data are free of material misstatement.
-An evaluation also includes assessing whether the reserves data, contingent resources data and prospective resources data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2021, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors:
+Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
+An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2022, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors: